hbr0914/academicpages/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages of Borui Hu"
+title: "Academic Pages of Borui HU"
 author_profile: true
 redirect_from:
   - /about/